PAPER: Giuliani said to have taken part in 2018 call with Venezuela's president as part of shadow effort to ease him from power…

 Giuliani was introduced at the beginning of the call but appeared mostly to listen as Maduro and Sessions spoke, Mackowiak said.

-In the nearly hour-long conversation, they reviewed the concessions that Maduro had agreed to make during Sessions’s visit months earlier, according to the person familiar with the call.
+In the nearly hour-long conversation, they reviewed the concessions that Maduro had agreed to make during Sessions’ visit months earlier, according to the person familiar with the call.

 The communications ministry of Venezuela did not respond to a request for comment.